wildfly/wildfly/testsuite/README.txt

 - for each module X, the profile is named X.module.profile and is enabled by -DX.module
 - for example, integration.module.profile, enabled by -Dintegration.module, enables the integration module
-- there are profiles for api, benchmark, domain, integration, spec and stress
+- there are profiles for api, domain and integration

 3.2 test cases to be executed
 ---------------------